MADE-Apps/legerity/docs/articles/features/made-windows.md

 ---
 uid: made-windows-element-wrappers
-title: Using the MADE.NET Windows element wrappers | Legerity
+title: Using the MADE.NET Windows element wrappers
 ---

 # Using the MADE.NET Windows element wrappers